1001 G Street NW

 Washington, DC 20001

 Benjamin Wolf practices in the area of food and drug law.
-Mr. Wolf advises food, dietary supplement, medical device, consumer product, and pharmaceutical clients regarding compliance with domestic and foreign regulations.
-His practice also includes providing state and federal legislative counsel to tobacco and e-vapor suppliers and manufacturers.
+Mr. Wolf provides state and federal legislative counsel to tobacco and e-vapor suppliers and manufacturers.
+His practice also includes providing advice to food, dietary supplement, medical device, consumer product, and pharmaceutical clients regarding compliance with domestic and foreign regulations.

 Prior to joining Keller and Heckman, Mr. Wolf worked for the Food and Drug Administration (FDA) as a regulatory counsel in the Center for Tobacco Products (CTP) and Office of Regulatory Affairs (ORA).
 In his role as a regulatory counsel, Mr. Wolf worked closely with CTP, ORA, the Center for Devices and Radiological Health (CDRH), and the Office of Combination Products (OCP) to develop and implement policies including tobacco compliance and enforcement, tobacco premarket review, medical device compliance and enforcement, device premarket, and device and combination products good manufacturing practice.
 This work touched upon areas including tobacco substantial equivalence (SE), premarket tobacco product applications (PMTAs), modified risk tobacco product applications (MRTPAs), investigational tobacco product applications (ITPAs), data integrity, medical device quality metrics, utilization of benefit and risk factors in determining appropriate FDA engagement for devices being marketed, laboratory developed tests (LDTs), and good manufacturing practice (GMPs) for medical devices and combination products.